wp-plugins/wp-stardate/readme.txt

 1. press the "Generate stardates" button to associate stardate with all old posts.

+== Screenshots ==

+1. Default theme using stardate "Classic" format with the "override_get_date" setting.
+2. URL with `/%stardate%/%postname%/` in the permalink structure.

 == Changelog ==

 = 0.1 =
-First unstable version with lots of bugs.
+First beta version with potential bugs in it.